Board of Directors

 ”Over the years, due to lack of funds and scholarship availability, Sisters community had to say no to many SHS scholarship applicants.
 I am committed to say yes to every deserving graduate of Sisters High School and am proud to work with the generous people in Sisters and the Sisters GRO Board members who share this cause.”

-Charles Kanzig - Sisters High School Counselor / Ex-Officio Board Member
+Steve Stancliff - Sisters High School Principal/ Ex-Officio Board Member